-For more strength training articles, see the main Strength Training page.
 For a summary of research comparing the muscle gains and performance of vegetarian/vegan and meat-eating athletes and bodybuilders, as well as a list of vegetarian and vegan athletes and competitive bodybuilders, see “Protein for Strength and Athletes” by Michael Bluejay, 2013.

 - Forbes-Ewan, C. (2002).
 Effect of Vegetarian Diets on Performance in Strength Sports.
 Sportscience, 6.